ShaoPengyang/ISG-CD/README.md

-### This repo is for ``Exploring Heterogeneity and Uncertainty for Graph-based Cognitive Diagnosis Models in Intelligent Education''
+### Exploring Heterogeneity and Uncertainty for Graph-based Cognitive Diagnosis Models in Intelligent Education

 Our environment:
 ```